 It is important for a distributor to be visibly involved with some or all of the components of the distribution.
 Such involvement, for example, by employing key developers of the core components of the distribution, inspires trust among potential customers that this distributor will be able to resolve any problems that might arise with the software.

-The sales function and process of most commercial open source distributions also include those of traditional vendors and also go beyond them.
+The sales function and process of most commercial open source distributions include those of traditional vendors, but also go beyond them.
 As it is traditionally done, marketing primes the sales funnel and sales people pick up any leads and try to sell the product.